cainam/home-cluster-deployment/ansible/README.md

 - create keycloak config via script, e.g. https://suedbroecker.net/2020/08/04/how-to-create-a-new-realm-with-the-keycloak-rest-api/
 - replace hard-coded by application vars: roles/deploy/templates/home-assistant-config/configuration.yaml
 - consider helm_options for build (to have tags considered or: make new section in yaml to consider both)
+- gatways have to be kicked by e.g. kubectl delete pod -n istio-ingress gateway-xxx-yyy to use the new image injected via webhook => include this in the playbook